 Corporate Organizational Structure Chart

-Choose a template and sign up for free to start creating.
 Our smart templates make it easy to add or remove sections of the chart.
 Click on the ‘+’ or ‘-‘ button and the node gets duplicated.

 When you add text, images, or icons, the nodes automatically resize, so you can design faster.
 Once you’re done, you can share the chart online or on social media.

-Unlock more features with a Venngage business account.
+Unlock more features with a Venngage Business account.
 Access real-time collaboration to invite team members and share instant feedback.

 You also get priority support with Venngage for business, plus download options.
 Download in a variety of formats including PNG, PNG HD, PDF, Interactive PDF, and even PowerPoint presentation.

-download
+venngage download feature

-In conclusion: visualize your organizational structure according to your business needs, now and in the future
+In conclusion: Visualize your organizational structure according to your business needs, now and in the future

-Now you know the organizational structure that will best suit your company and your growth plan.
 This will help your employees stay aligned, understand who they need to report to, and help your company handle change management processes.